-Researchers estimate that over one million deaths a year can be prevented by boosting our hand hygiene habits.
+Researchers estimate that over one million deaths a year can be prevented by reducing the spread of germs with good hand hygiene habits.
 Washing your hands with soap and water can reduce diarrhea-related illnesses by 30% and respiratory infections by 20%.

-The top two diseases in the world that lead to death in children are caused by diarrheal diseases and pneumonia, killing 1.8 million children under the age of 5 annually.
+The top two infectious diseases in the world that lead to death in children are caused by diarrheal diseases and pneumonia, killing 1.8 million young children under the age of five annually.
 Both diseases can be reduced by washing hands properly and often.
-The CDC states that washing your hands with soap and water can protect 1 of 3 children who get sick.
+The CDC states that washing your hands with soap and water can protect one of three children who get sick.

-Having good hand washing habits as well as teaching communities about thorough hand washing can reduce absences in schoolchildren by 29-57% and reduces the overall amount of people who get sick by 23-40%.
+Having good hand washing habits and teaching communities about thorough hand washing can reduce absences in schoolchildren by 29-57% and reduce the overall amount of people who get sick by 23-40%.

-For further assistance with urgent care, women’s health, men’s health or pediatric care, please visit:www.callondoc.com where you can get a same-day prescription from your phone (that means less exposure to unnecessary germs).
+For further assistance, whether for urgent care, women’s health, men’s health, or pediatric care, please visit www.callondoc.com where you can get a same-day prescription right from your device, which means less exposure to unnecessary germs.